awol-linux/baseline_role/README.md

           6463663465343738360a613138376333663030666161393337386466313234663734323438386439
           3561
     Encryption successful
-The take the vault field and use it as a variable.
-Also
+Then take the vault field and use it as a variable.

     - hosts: all
         become: true